Islam in Kosovo

 Islam in Kosovo has a long-standing tradition dating back to the Ottoman conquest of the Balkans.
 Before the Battle of Kosovo in 1389, the entire Balkan region had been Christianized by both the Western and Eastern Roman Empire.
-From 1389 until 1912, Kosovo was officially governed by the Muslim Ottoman Empire and a high level of Islamization occurred among Catholic and Orthodox Albanians, mainly due to taxes levied only on non-Muslims and socio-political opportunism but also Ottoman retaliations and forced conversions.
-Despite these events, both Christian and Muslim Albanians intermarried and some lived as "Laramans", also known as Crypto-Christians.
+From 1389 until 1912, Kosovo was officially governed by the Muslim Ottoman Empire and a high level of Islamization occurred among Catholic and Orthodox Albanians, mainly due to Sufi orders and socio-political opportunism.
+Both Christian and Muslim Albanians intermarried and some lived as "Laramans", also known as Crypto-Christians.
 During the time period after World War II, Kosovo was ruled by secular socialist authorities in the Socialist Federal Republic of Yugoslavia (SFRY).
 During that period, Kosovars became increasingly secularized.
-After the end of Communist period religion had a revival in Kosovo.
-Today, 95.6% of Kosovo's population are Muslims, most of whom are ethnic Albanians.
-There are also Slavic speaking Muslims, who define themselves as Bosniaks and Gorani, and Turks.
+After the end of the communist period, religion had a revival in Kosovo.
+Today, 95.6% of Kosovo's population are Sunni Muslims, most of whom are ethnic Albanians.
+There are also non-Albanian speaking Muslims, who define themselves as Bosniaks, Gorani and Turks.

+Islam in Kosovo is predominantly Hanafi Sunni, the most widespread tradition in the Balkans.
+Additionally, Kosovo has Sufi orders, particularly the Bektashi order, which blends elements of Shia and Sufi traditions.
+Other Sufi brotherhoods, such as the Halveti and Kadiri orders, also exist.
+According to a 2012 study by the Pew Research Center, 58% of muslims in Kosovo are non-denominational Muslims, which is practicing Islam without strict adherence to a particular sect or school of thought.